-Updated 12-28-10.
-Hu tieu (Hủ Tiếu) is a very popular Vietnamese noodle dish.
-No doubt you have heard of this Southern Viet creation, and there are many others already discovering it.
-No it’s not pho, and what are we doing talking about hu tieu in a pho blog anyway?
+Updated 03-20-22.
+Hu tieu (Hủ Tiếu) is a noodle-in-soup dish very popular among Vietnamese especially in the South.
+No doubt you have heard of this Southern Viet creation, and there are many non-Viet already discovering it.
+No it's not pho, and what are we doing talking about hu tieu in a pho blog anyway?

 The reason is there are some confusions about what hu tieu is and what it is not, due to the common noodles sometimes used between the two.
 Plus I've always wanted to give my own take on hu tieu so here's my chance to put hu tieu in its rightful place.